Rio-Kashimoto/Phylotranscriptome/README.md

 `$ cd-hit-est -i ${file}_Trinity.fasta.mod02 -o ${file}.fasta.db98 -c 0.98 -n 11 -M 16000 -d 50 -T 8`

-# 5 Concatanation - if you have symbiotic sample
+# 5 Separate sea anemone and algae reads – if symbiotic samples are present

 In my paper, I separated symbiodinium and alga sequences from sea anemone tentacles dataset.
 If your dataset is non symbiotic sample, then please gp directly to step **6**